Prague Attractions

 You can view any temporary exhibitions besides the 15 permanent ones with one ticket.

-You’ll be accompanied by an English-speaking host who will brief you about the collection.
+You’ll be accompanied by an English-speaking host who will give you a 20-minute introduction to the collection before you step inside.

 The displays and exhibits have bilingual explanations in Czech and English.